 - Salt again right before placing the steak on the grill.

-If you don’t have a grill, invest in a good grill pan that goes from stovetop to the oven.
-This is also a great kitchen tool to have when you’re craving something summery in the colder months.
+- A grill is great for getting a good grill flavor, but if you don’t have one, you can still invest in a good grill pan that goes from stovetop to the oven.
+A grill pan is also a great kitchen tool to have when you’re craving something summery in the colder months.

 - Red cabbage – ½ head, sliced